practicalli/spacemacs/snippets/yasnippets/writing-snippets.md

 # How to write a snippet

+The content can be anything, simple text or more usefully a code structure with placeholders

 The basic structure of a snippet template is:

 ```
+# key : short-form-name    (text that expands to snippet body)
-#name : FullNameOfSnippet (not the alias name, the full name shows in autocompletion menu)
+# name : FullNameOfSnippet (shows in autocompletion menu after key )
-#contributor: John Stevenson <john@jr0cket.co.uk>
+# contributor: Practicalli
 # --
-Add the content you want to replace the snippet name with when it expands
+;; ${1:Title placeholder text}
+;; License: ${2:name of licence} Copyright Practicalli
+$0
 ```
-The content can be anything, simple text or more usefully a code structure with placeholders

 ## Example: Simple text replacement